any-docs/css/content/reference/at-rules/@font-face/unicode-range/index.md

 sidebar: cssref
 ---

-The **`unicode-range`** [CSS](/en-US/docs/Web/CSS) descriptor sets the specific range of characters to be used from a font defined using the {{cssxref("@font-face")}} at-rule and made available for use on the current page.
+The **`unicode-range`** [CSS](/en-US/docs/Web/CSS) descriptor sets the specific range of characters to be used from a font defined using the `@font-face` at-rule and made available for use on the current page.
 If the page doesn't use any character in this range, the font is not downloaded; if it uses at least one, the whole font is downloaded.

 ## Syntax